 Candles were the first thing to go, then air fresheners, then scented hand lotions and hand soaps.

 Interestingly enough, a lot of the chemical fragrances that are added to products are only there to mask other smelly chemicals in said products.
-Confused yet?

 Next, I started to look into the laundry detergent we use.

-I already knew that we were “that itchy family” that couldn’t use any of the cheap store brands.
+I already knew that we were “that itchy family” who couldn’t use any of the cheap store brands.

 After trying several free-and-clear brands, one day I stumbled upon Biokleen Laundry Powder.

 It’s a plant-based formula, we’ve had zero itchiness, and there’s no added synthetic fragrances to drive my allergies nuts.

 BEST of all, it just does an amazing job of getting my laundry clean and bright.

-Ounce per ounce, Biokleen is usually a better value for us (it uses a tiny scoop and lasts longer).
+Ounce per ounce, Biokleen is usually a better value for us (it uses a tiny scoop and lasts much longer).